apache/datafusion/docs/source/user-guide/sql/aggregate_functions_new.md

 #### Arguments

-- **expression**: The column or expression to retrieve the nth value from. expression to operate on.
-Can be a constant, column, or function, and any combination of operators.
+- **expression**: The column or expression to retrieve the nth value from.
 - **n**: The position (nth) of the value to retrieve, based on the ordering.

 #### Example